nicksspirit/MSBA/setup_google_cloud_vm_guide.md

     <div><span>Fig. 19</span></div>
 </div>

 > Note: Please pay attention to the __External IP__ because it will be used to finish the rest of the setup.
-So it is advised that you keep it handy by memorizing it or written it somewhere that is secure.
+So it is advised that you keep it handy by memorizing it or writting it somewhere that is secure.

 ### Step 6